 Reflection Paper: There are three "Reflection Papers" required for the course.
 Students have the option of writing about any three of the dozen or so films screened during the course.
-Topics will become available on the day the film is scheduled; papers are due by the end of the course.
-Papers should seek to answer "prompt" questions provided IN THE ASSIGNMENTS SECTION in a clear, succinct, and original way.
+Prompt Questions will become available on the day the film is scheduled.
+Students are encouraged to submit papers as soon after the prompt questions become available as possible.
+Papers should seek to answer prompt questions in a clear, succinct, and original way.
+Simply repeating the story line is not acceptable.
+The prompt questions generally ask you to focus on a theme that is important in both the film and the readings to which the film is related.
 Each paper should be 2-3 pages (700 words) in length, typed, saved as .doc, using 12-size Times New Roman font in a double-spaced format.
-The prompt questions generally ask you to focus on a theme that is important in both the film and the readings to which the film is related.
-Simply repeating the story line is not acceptable.

 Midterm and Final Exam: The Midterm Exam will consist of a combination of question types: multiple choice, definitions, and a short essay.
-The material to be covered by the Midterm includes everything from Day 1 of the course until midsemester.
+The material to be covered by the Midterm includes everything from Day 1 of the course until mid-semester.
 The Midterm Exam will be opened under the "Assignments" tab.
 The Final Exam will be structured similarly to the Midterm, and will cover all material from mid-semester until the last day of class.
 Keep in mind that exams are timed.
 Once you begin the exam, you will have 2 hours to complete it.
 Both the Midterm and the Final exams will be evaluated for possible plagiarism by the Turnitin tool.

-Make-up Exams: will be scheduled for those students who are unable to take the

-Midterm or Final on the dates established.
+Make-up Exams: will be scheduled for those students who are unable to take the Midterm or Final on the dates established.
 Students must present appropriate written proof that it was not possible to take the exam on the established date (a doctors' note in the case of a medical situation requiring immediate treatment, a statement from the director of a sports program in the case of the student's participation in a sports event, appropriate letters in the case of a family emergency, or family event).
 In all cases, clearance from the Professor is required for a make-up exam to occur.
 Depending on the circumstances of the case, students should plan to take make-up exams one week following the scheduled date.

-"Participation quizzes": There will be a total of six participation quiz assignments.
-You will need to go to the Assignments tab and take a multiple-choice quiz on the date indicated on the Lecture Schedule/Due Dates.
+"Participation Quizzes": There will be a total of six participation quiz assignments.
+You will need to go to the Assignments tab and take a multiple-choice quiz on the date indicated on the Lecture and Assignments Schedule.
 Quizzes open at 8:00 am and close at midnight of the same day.
-Note that the quiz is timed.
-Once you begin taking the quiz, you will have 30 minutes to complete it.
 Do not attempt to take the quiz at 11:50 pm because the due date is at midnight and the assignment will close at that time.
 The quizzes will cover the material from the readings, lecture notes, and films.
-Keep in mind that quizzes are not cumulative.
-Quizzes are intended to be "participatory" in the sense that students in the course are assigned, at the beginning of the semester, to Discussion Groups; on the date of the quiz, members of each Discussion Group are encouraged to connect by e-mail and discuss the answers to each question on the Quiz.
+Quizzes are intended to be "participatory" in the sense that, at the beginning of the semester, students will be assigned to Discussion Groups.
+Members of each Discussion Group are encouraged to connect by e-mail on the day of the quiz and discuss the answers to each of the questions.
+Each student will then enter her/his answers.
 The Participation Quizzes count for 12.5% of the Final Grade.